KuhlTime/bachelor-thesis/content/02_fundamentals.md

 A confined space is considered **Hot Work** if any source of fire or ignition is present. @canadiandepartmentofjustice_2022_sor86304 (11.01)

-Figure @fig:csclassification shows a visual representation of the different kind of confined spaces classifications.
+Figure @fig:csclassification shows a visual representation of the different kinds of confined spaces classifications.

 ![Confined Spaces Classification - Source: @canadiandepartmentofjustice_2022_sor86304 (11.01), Author](images/cs-classification.png){#fig:csclassification}